smithla02/fact-finder/README.md

-# Fun Facts Streamlit App
+# Fact Finder Streamlit App

-Welcome to the Fun Facts Streamlit App repository.
-This app fetches and displays fun facts based on user-selected topics and personas, leveraging OpenAI's GPT models for content generation and [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) for data persistence, and [Streamlit](https://github.com/streamlit/streamlit) as a front end.
+Welcome to the Fact Finder Streamlit App repository.
+This app fetches and displays facts based on user-selected topics and personas, leveraging OpenAI's GPT models for content generation and [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) for data persistence, and [Streamlit](https://github.com/streamlit/streamlit) as a front end.

 ## Using the deployed app

-The app is deployed using Streamlit cloud, and can be accessed here: https://funfacts.streamlit.app/
+The app is deployed using Streamlit cloud, and can be accessed here: https://fact-finder.streamlit.app/

 ## Features

-- Fetch fun facts from OpenAI based on selected topics and personas.
+- Fetch facts from OpenAI based on selected topics and personas.
-- Cache fun facts in a SQLite database for quick retrieval.
+- Cache facts in a SQLite database for quick retrieval.
 - User interface built with Streamlit for an interactive experience.

 ## Project Structure